Skip to main content

 Get a bearer token

 You do not send the API key directly on requests.
-Exchange the key and secret for a short-lived bearer token at POST /auth/token, then send that token as Authorization: Bearer {token} on every other call.
+Exchange the key and secret for a short-lived bearer token at POST /auth/token, then send that token as Authorization: Bearer {accessToken} on every other call.

 The token is valid for 60 minutes.
 When a request returns 401, exchange your key for a fresh token and retry.
+If POST /auth/token returns 429, the endpoint is rate-limited: back off before retrying.

 2